 Students can earn this master’s in teaching and learning degree in 18 months.
 Applicants to the program should hold a GPA of 3.0 or higher and submit GRE or MAT scores, a personal statement, a resume, and three letters of recommendation.

-Clemson University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Clemson University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 7. University of South Florida

 The University of South Florida, based in Tampa, functions as one of three schools within the USF system.
 Founded in 1956, the university also includes campuses in St. Petersburg and Sarasota–Manatee, although each institution maintains autonomous accreditation.
 The USF system also holds membership in the State University System of Florida.